weihan-01/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `assign s/3 c/1`: Assigns the senior at index 3 to the caregiver at index 1 in the current list.

+   * `unassign s/3 c/1`: Unassigns the caregiver at index 1 from the senior at index 3 in the current list.

    * `clear` : Deletes all contacts.